PRRT Case Studies

 Articles about Primal Reflex Release Technique™ for Pain Relief

-The Primal Reflex Release Technique™ is a new manual-therapy approach for achieving pain relief that has gained recognition and interest from doctors, physical therapists, chiropractors and other pain-relief professionals.
-Here are a selection of informational articles that have featured PRRT and its compelling results.
+Primal Reflex Release Technique™ is a new manual therapy approach for achieving pain relief that has gained recognition and interest from doctors, physical therapists, chiropractors, and other pain-relief professionals.
+Here is a selection of articles that have featured PRRT™ and its compelling results.

 “AN EXPLORATORY CASE SERIES ANALYSIS OF THE USE OF PRIMAL REFLEX RELEASE TECHNIQUE™ TO IMPROVE SIGNS AND SYMPTOMS OF HAMSTRING STRAIN”